Guggenheim Partners

-Guggenheim Partners is a global investment and advisory financial services firm that engages in investment banking, asset management, capital markets services, and insurance services.
+Guggenheim Partners, Inc is a global investment and advisory financial services firm headquartered in New York City that engages in investment banking, asset management, capital markets services, and insurance services.
+Guggenheim has approximately 2,000 employees.
+The firm has additional offices in Chicago, London, Los Angeles, and San Francisco.
+It facilitates deals in many financial and industrial sectors.

 Organization

-The firm is headquartered in New York City and Chicago.
-It has more than $325 billion of assets under management.
+Guggenheim Partners was founded in 1999 in partnership with the Guggenheim family.
+Headquartered in Midtown Manhattan, it has more than US$330 billion of assets under management.
 The firm's CEO is Mark Walter.

-Guggenheim Partners provides services across asset management, investment banking, and broker dealer services including capital markets.
+Guggenheim Partners provides a broad range of services across asset management and investment banking.
 Guggenheim Investment Advisors oversees about $50 billion in assets.

+Business

+Background

+Guggenheim advises clients on mergers and acquisitions, financial restructuring, capital structure and capital raising, and on other strategic and financial transactions.
+The firm advises corporate clients, family offices, governments, and special committees of Boards of Directors.
+The firm’s transactions range across industries including consumer and retail, energy, financial institutions, healthcare, industrials, technology, and media and telecommunications.

+Advisory

 In October 2009, Guggenheim hired former J.P.
 Morgan head of Media Investment Banking Mark Van Lith as Senior Managing Director and Head of Investment Banking and former Apollo Global Management director and vice chairman Henry Silverman as vice chairman of asset management.

 In January 2013, Guggenheim named former Yahoo! interim CEO Ross Levinsohn as CEO of private equity unit Guggenheim Digital Media.

-In May & June 2013, the firm also hired Goldman Sachs Group Inc.’s co-head of U.S. leveraged finance capital markets Tom Stein, former Barclays head of retail investment banking and vice chairman Andrew Taussig, as well as managing directors Spencer Hart, Matthew Pilla, Ken Harada and Ryan Mash.
+In May and June 2013, the firm also hired Goldman Sachs Group Inc.'s co-head of U.S. leveraged finance capital markets Tom Stein, former Barclays head of retail investment banking and vice chairman Andrew Taussig, as well as managing directors Spencer Hart, Matthew Pilla, Ken Harada and Ryan Mash.

 In September 2013, Guggenheim Securities was named a financial adviser to Verizon in connection with its $130 billion acquisition of Vodafone's 45% stake in Verizon Wireless.

 In March 2014, Guggenheim Securities hired Eric Mandl as a Senior Managing Director focusing on Technology, Media and Telecom Investment Banking.

-Guggenheim Partners Investment Management, the investment arm of Guggenheim Partners, was charged by the Securities and Exchange Commission (SEC) with failure to disclose a $50 million loan made in 2010 to a senior executive from a client.
-The firm paid $20 million in 2015 to settle the charges.
-The government agency also found that Guggenheim's compliance program did not prevent violations of federal securities laws.
-According to the SEC, the firm's employees did not report dozens of trips on clients' private airplanes and had overbilled a client $6.5 million in fees, taking nearly two years to reimburse them.
+In June 2016, they hired Joel Foote as a Senior Managing Director focusing on Energy Investment Banking.

 On December 17, 2015, it was reported that the company would spin out its media properties into a new holding company, Eldridge Industries, owned by an investment group led by Guggenheim president Todd Boehly, consisting of Mediabistro, Billboard and The Hollywood Reporter, and Dick Clark Productions.